1997 Toshiba Classic

-The 1997 Toshiba Classic was a women's tennis tournament played on outdoor hard courts at the La Costa Resort and Spa in San Diego, California in the United States that was part of Tier II of the 1997 WTA Tour.
+The 1997 Toshiba Classic was a women's tennis tournament played on outdoor hardcourts at the La Costa Resort and Spa in San Diego, California, United States, that was part of the Tier II category of the 1997 WTA Tour.
 It was the 19th edition of the tournament and was held from July 28 through August 3, 1997.
 First-seeded Martina Hingis won the singles title.